All About the Best Mugshot Removal Service

 Even after the arrest, the police may never charge you with a crime.
 In fact, they may even drop your case.
 The release or posting of your mugshot to the internet might mean that you lose your job or damage your reputation.
 It could even hurt you during the college admissions process.

 States React to Publishing Mugshots Online

 Many say that public mugshots on the internet is free speech.
 Others say it’s extortion There are great arguments on both sides of the issue.

 Now, there are at least twelve states that have enacted laws prohibiting publishing mug shots online and prohibit charging to take the photos down.
-They include California, Colorado, Connecticut, Florida, Georgia, Missouri, New Jersey, New York, Oregon, South Carolina, Texas, Utah, and Virginia.
+They include California, Colorado, Connecticut, Florida, Georgia, Missouri, New Jersey, New York, North Carolina, Oregon, South Carolina, Texas, Utah, and Virginia.